 A convenient lift is available for ease to the upper level as an alternative to the staircase giving access to the main living space which is both light and airy with a modern fitted kitchen to one end and a generous lounge area at the other.

-The spacious lounge has the comfort of a solid fuel burner and a large full width window giving fantastic views of the bay and out across the Irish sea .
+There is a spacious lounge with a large full width window giving fantastic views of the bay and out across the Irish sea .